Get trusted Roth IRAs advice, news and features. Find Roth IRAs tips and insights to further your knowledge on kiplinger.com.

 But higher-income taxpayers are barred from contributing to a Roth IRA.
 For 2021, the ability to contribute to a Roth phases out if your adjusted gross income is between $198,000 and $208,000 for joint filers and between $125,000 and $140,000 for single filers.
 For 2022, your ability to contribute will phase out between $204,000 and $214,000 for joint filers and $$129,000 and $144,000 for single filers.

 You can make a 2021 Roth IRA contribution as late as April 18, 2022.

 Many companies have added a Roth option to their 401(k) plans.
 After-tax money goes into the Roth, so you won't see the immediate tax savings you get from contributing pretax money to a traditional plan.
 But your money will grow tax-free.
 (Any employer match will go into a traditional 401(k) account.)

 For 2021, you can stash up to $19,500 a year, plus an extra $6,500 a year if you're 50 or older, into a Roth 401(k).
+For 2022, workers can save $20,500 while those who are 50 and old can still contribute an extra $6,500.
 Contributions must be made by December 31 to count for the current tax year, and the limit applies to the total of your traditional and Roth 401(k) contributions.
 A Roth 401(k) is a good option if your earnings are too high to contribute to a Roth IRA.

 You Can Do a Roth Conversion